Disentangling the web of rules, controls and audits

 - Technology lock in.
 Insistence on quality rather than accepting mistakes and learning from them.
-No organization has perfect data quality or tried to implement vigilance solutions across the whole organization in one go.
-For those who have embarked on the misconduct resilient organization journey, pragmatism prevails.
+No organisation has perfect data quality or has tried to implement vigilance solutions across the whole organisation in one go.
+For those who have embarked on the misconduct resilient organisation journey, pragmatism prevails.
 Like start-ups, they start small and evolve: vigilance solutions are susceptible to the “minimal viable product” model.

 None of these barriers are insurmountable.
-The biggest challenge is changing the organization culture.
+The biggest challenge is changing the organisation’s culture.

 The Paradigm Shift

 Moving from prevent, detect, and respond to vigilance and resilience requires a cultural change.
-From the top down the organization has to accept and make sure their employees understand that:
+From the top down, the organisation has to accept and make sure their employees understand that:

-- They should speak up if they observe patterns of behavior that suggest misconduct,
+- They should speak up if they observe patterns of behaviour that suggest misconduct; and

-- They should apply professional skepticism rather than assuming that the control framework or someone else is alert so they don’t need to be.
+- They should apply professional scepticism rather than assuming that the control framework or someone else is alert so they don’t need to be.

-Trusting everyone in the organization and sharing the responsibility to be vigilant as well as transparency is so important.
+Trusting everyone in the organisation and sharing the responsibility to be vigilant as well as transparency is so important.

-The integrity of an organization and its behavior is not the sum of the individual members, employees or citizens.
-It is secured through buy-in to shared objectives, the common purpose, and the organization’s “why”.
+The integrity of an organisation and its behaviour is not the sum of the individual members, employees or citizens.
+It is secured through buy-in to shared objectives, the common purpose, and the organisation’s “why”.

 1 Association of Certified Fraud Examiners, ACFE’s 2016 Global Fraud Study, Report to the Nations on Occupational Fraud and Abuse (2016).